 ---|---|---|

 The World Cup ‘proper’ is split over two sections; a group stage and knockout stage.
-There are 4 groups in total, each with 5 nations in that group.
-The teams that are in tournament are seeded based on current world rankings.
-The four highest seeded teams will all be in different groups, before the next highest ranked are drawn into a pool and so on for the next 4 ranked nations.
-The qualifiers fill the remaining spaces within the group.
+In 2023 there were four groups in total, each with five nations in that group.
+The teams that are in tournament are seeded based on world rankings at the draw stage which in the case on the 2023 tournament was December 2020.
+The four highest seeded teams will all be in different groups, before the next highest ranked are drawn into a pool and so on for the three bands of nations containing the automatic qualifiers.
+The non-automatic qualifiers fill the remaining spaces within the group, with the first Oceania, Europe, Americas and Asia/Oceania teams in band 4, and the Africa qualifier, second Europe and Americas qualifiers and the Final Qualification Tournament winner in band 5.

 ---|---|---|---|---|---|

-Each nation will play each other once, which results in each nation playing at least 4 games in the competition.
-The winner and the runner up of each group will qualify for the knockout stages, which includes 8 nations in total.
+Each nation will play each other once, which results in each nation playing at least four games in the competition.
+The winner and the runner up of each group will qualify for the knockout stages, which includes eight nations in total.
 From here, a straight knockout will apply, with the winning team progressing to the quarter final, semi-final and then the final.

 The two losers from the two semi-finals will pay off in a 3rd/4th place play off, known as the Bronze Final.
 Tied games in the knockout rounds will go through to extra time and if needed, sudden death, where the first team to score a point will progress.